 For infants and toddlers: If all services are provided in the natural environment, include a statement that all Early Intervention services are provided in the natural environment.
 If services/supports are not being provided in natural environments, include the justification for the determination that services/supports not be provided in the natural environment.
+If services/supports are not being provided in natural environments, include the justification for the determination that services/supports not be provided in the natural environment.
 Additional information is needed to describe the plan that will allow the child's and family's outcomes to be satisfactorily achieved in his/her natural environments.
 For preschoolers: If a preschool age child will not participate with typically developing peers in appropriate preschool activities then the IEP must include an explanation and a description of those activities in which the child will not participate with typically developing children.
 The explanation should be based on current assessments and evaluations that have been performed with full consideration of the least restrictive environment intent, including the provision of the full range of supplemental aids and services within appropriate preschool activities.
 For all infants, toddlers and preschoolers: The availability of services, child's disability, or program issues are not an appropriate rationale for not providing services/supports in natural/least restrictive environments.